Culturally-Adapted Family Intervention Study (CaFI)

 Culturally-adapted family intervention for African and Caribbean people diagnosed with psychosis, and their families.

 Individuals with psychosis, who come from African and Caribbean backgrounds, are often provided with inadequate treatment.

 The National Institute for Health and Care Excellence (NICE) recommends talking therapies like family intervention, to treat schizophrenia and psychosis.
-However, Sub-Saharan African and Caribbean people, including people of Mixed heritage, aren’t usually offered this type of treatment.
+However, Sub-Saharan African and Caribbean people, including people of Mixed heritage, aren’t usually offered talking therapies.

-A research team led by Dr Dawn Edge at The University of Manchester piloted a new talking treatment, Culturally-adapted Family Intervention (CaFI), with Caribbean families.
-Service users with a schizophrenia diagnosis and their family members liked it and thought it helped them better cope with the illness.
-However, the study was too small to test if the treatment is ‘clinically effective’ (if it really works).
+A research team led by Professor Dawn Edge at The University of Manchester piloted a new talking therapy, Culturally-adapted Family Intervention (CaFI), with Caribbean families.
+Service users with a schizophrenia diagnosis, and their family members, liked CaFI.
+They thought it helped them better cope with the illness.
+However, the study was too small to test if the therapy really works.

 Based on this work, the National Institute for Health Research (NIHR) has funded a larger-scale study to assess whether CaFI can help service users and their families.
 This time, there are two main differences:

 - CaFI was originally for families of Caribbean origin only.
-Now, people of Sub-Saharan African and Caribbean heritage will also be able to take part.
+Now, people of Sub-Saharan African and Caribbean heritage can take part.
 This includes people who identify as Black British or Mixed heritage.

 - The previous study was available to participants in Manchester only.
-This time, the new study will be available to people in Greater Manchester, Merseyside, London, Midlands and Southampton as opposed to just Manchester.
+This time, the new study will be available to people in Greater Manchester, Merseyside, London, Midlands and Southampton.

 You can learn more about the first CaFI study in the video below.
 The video features short interviews with participants and the research team.